Louisky2001/www-project-juice-shop/index.md

 which can be reverse-translated word by word into "juice shop".
 Hence the project name.
-That the initials "JS" match with those of "JavaScript" was purely coincidental!_ let us try again for GitHub logs
+That the initials "JS" match with those of "JavaScript" was purely coincidental!_ let us try again for GitHub logs pulled to wazuh

 ## Testimonials